albertobraschi/radiant-ray-extension/HELP_admin.markdown

 Installing extensions
 ---

 Under the hood Ray uses `git` to install download extensions from GitHub.
-This means you'll need to get familiar with the available variables.
+This means you'll need `git` installed and in your `PATH`.

 ####Installation variables